learn-co-students/naive_bayes_nlp_ds-west-082420/README.md

 ```

  $\large P(phrase | politics) = \prod_{i=1}^{d} P(word_{i} | politics) $

+The likelihood of a class label given the phrase is the joint probability distribution of the individual words, or in other words the product of their individual probabilities of appearing in a class.

+We need to make a *Naive* assumption.
+Naive in this contexts means that we assume that the probabilities of each word appearing are independent from the other words in the phrase.
+For example,  the probability of the word 'rock' would increase if we found the word 'classic' in the text.
+Naive bayes does not take this conditional probability into account.

  $\large P(word_{i} | politics) = \frac{\#\ of\ word_{i}\ in\ politics\ art.} {\#\ of\ total\ words\ in\ politics\ art.} $